peterzieba/5Vpld/README.md

 <code>wine c:/Wincupl/Shared/cupl.exe -m1lxfjnabep -u c:/Wincupl/Shared/cupl.dl your-code.PLD</code>

+WARNING: Limit your the length of your filenames to 15 characters before the file extension (19 characters total).
+Otherwise, CSIM.EXE seems to run into weird errors.

 Additionally, if you are targeting a CPLD (ATF150x) for which CUPL.EXE does not have direct support, you will need to run:

 <code>wine c:/Wincupl/WinCupl/Fitters/fit1502.exe -i your-code.tt2 -dev P1502T44 -DEBUG on -Verilog_sim VERILOG -Out_Edif ON</code>